manal-agdada/COAD_sex_differences/README.md

 ```
 TCGA_COAD_sex_differences/
-│-- Code/     # script for the analysis
+│-- Code/     # contains a script to reproduce the workflow and a script for the analysis
 │-- Figures/  # figures produced by the script
 │-- LICENSE
 │-- README.md